What is Champix?

 Champix – or Varenicline – is a prescription-only medicine that helps adults stop smoking.
+Champix is based on a plant extract found in a variety of plants.
 It can also assist in reducing cravings and withdrawal symptoms that happen when you decide to stop smoking.
+Champix doesn’t contain nicotine and isn’t addictive.

 What are the side effects of Champix?